hyprwm/hyprland-wiki/pages/Configuring/Binds.md

 for all the keysyms.
 The name you should use is the one after `XKB_KEY_`, written in all lowercase.

-If you are unsure of what your key's name is, or what it shifts into, you can use `xev` or `wev` to find that information.
+If you are unsure of what your key's name is, you can use `xev` or `wev` to find that information.

 If you want to bind by a keycode, you can just input it in the KEY position,